java-crypto/cross_platform_crypto/aes_cbc_256_string_encryption.md

 **First parameter: the length of the key**

 An AES key has 3 "allowed" key lengths: 128 bit = 16 byte, 192 bit = 24 byte and 256 bits = 32 byte.
-Our programs will run with a fixed length of 32 byte for a maximum of .
+Our programs will run with a fixed length of 32 byte for a maximum of security.

 **Second parameter: the mode of operation**